-Each Unit, you will be asked to write a guide for two reactions from the Unit.
+Each Unit, you will be asked to write a guide for a reaction from the Unit for your group.
 The guide will explain how to propose a mechanism for this reaction.
-The guide will also explain how to use the reaction.
+The guide will also explain how to use the reaction in multi-step synthesis.
 The guide will be no more than two pages.
-You must submit your guide via Sakai at least two days prior to the unit exam at 11:55 pm.
+Your group will peer review the guide, offering comments for revision.
+You will be given the opportunity to submit revisions.
+Upon the acceptance of revisions by your group, they will be submitted for final check by the instructor.